victorbanyas/qsim-benchmark/README.md

 - The **benchmarking engine** as another service: it consumes the benchmarks topic, synthesizes once, and fans out by publishing one message per backend onto each backend's own topic — it never talks to a backend service directly, only through the shared table and the queues.
+In practice this synthesize → fan-out → wait-for-all → aggregate flow, with per-backend retry, is a natural fit for a workflow orchestrator like Temporal rather than hand-rolled.
 - **Durability** falls out of this for free: because state lives in the DB and work lives in durably-committed queue offsets, a crashed or restarted worker just resumes — in-flight jobs are still sitting in the table